 What kinds of healthcare settings do NPs work in?

-NPs work in virtually every type of healthcare setting – hospital surgical departments, mental health facilities, urgent care centers, freestanding primary care offices and everything in between.
-Because over 193,000 NPs work in primary care, their positive impact in primary care medicine is significant for patients and primary care doctors alike.
+NPs work in virtually every type of healthcare setting – hospital surgical departments, mental health facilities, urgent care centers, freestanding primary care offices, and everything in between.

 Primary care practices really benefit from nurse practitioners!